 The marketing minor is an excellent program for students in any major, as almost everyone will promote something in their lifetime - a product, a service, a cause, an idea or themselves!
-It's especially appropriate for students majoring in Arts Management, Corporate Communications, Environmental Studies, or Public Relations.
+It is especially appropriate for students majoring in Arts Management, Corporate Communications, Environmental Studies, or Public Relations.
 This program provides the fundamental principles and concepts of marketing as well as courses in understanding consumer behavior and marketing in various environments.

 Code Title Hours

 BADM 100 Explorations in Business 3

 BADM 270 Marketing 3

 BADM 381 Consumer Behavior 3

 ECON 142 Microeconomics 3

 Select three of the f following: 9

 BADM 380 Strategic Marketing

 BADM 382 Marketing Research (has additional prerequisites)

 BADM 384 Marketing Communications

-Total Hours 21
+BADM 385 Global Marketing

+BADM 386 Sport Marketing (has additional prerequisites)

 BADM 387 Service and Event Marketing

-BADM 386 Sport Marketing (has additional prerequisites)

-BADM 385 Global Marketing
+Total Hours